lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Accordingly, this document defines an fragmentation/reassembly mechanism for LPWAN technologies to supports the IPv6 MTU.
 Its implementation is optional.
 If not interested, the reader can safely skip its description.

 This document defines generic functionality and offers flexibility with regard to parameters settings and mechanism choices.
-Technology-specific settings and choices are expected to be grouped into Profiles specified in other documents.
+Technology-specific settings and product-specific and choices are expected to be grouped into Profiles specified in other documents.

 # Requirements Notation